Vocab Diet: Reshaping the Vocabulary of LLMs via Vector Arithmetic: Experimental Details

 For fine-tuning, we use a learning rate of $5e-5$, a warmup ratio of $0.03$, a weight decay of $0.0$, and a sequence length of $m=256$.
 We train on $20k$ examples for 1 epoch.
-We run fine-tuning and inference on A10 GPUs, with fine-tuning taking roughly 30 minutes, and inference taking up to 1 hour.
+We run the post-hoc adaptation experiments on a single L40S GPU, with fine-tuning taking roughly 30 minutes, and inference taking up to 1 hour.